-- 3. Spalding Magistrates' Court was designed in 1843 and has the status of a grade II listed building.
+- 3. Spalding Magistrates' Court was built in 1843 and has the status of a grade II listed building.
 Any repairs have to be sympathetic to this, and are therefore costly.
 The court has received a steady rate of investment for repairs over the years but the enhancements required to make the court fully functional have become disproportionate. - 4.
 The type of work that can be listed at Spalding Magistrates' Court is limited due to the nature of the building.
 The cost of the work required to bring the building up to the standard required to do more types of work would exceed the value of the building. - 5.
+In January 2014 work from Spalding Magistrates' Court moved to Boston Magistrates' Court.
+There may have been impacts on travel times for court users as a result; the consultation process will assist in highlighting these. - 6.
 The accommodation at Spalding Magistrates' Court is unsuitable for several reasons: - There is no van dock. - The loading and unloading yard is overlooked by private dwellings, which is in contravention of the Criminal Justice Human Rights Act. - There is no air lock between exterior rooms and custody rooms or between custody rooms and interview rooms, which increases the risk of a prisoner escaping. - The cell facilities are not fit for purpose. - The staircase from the custody suite is very narrow and steep and has limited head room.
 It is not possible for a prisoner to be handcuffed whilst going up or down the stairs, which increases the risk of a prisoner using violence against an officer or attempting to escape. - The dock in one of the courtrooms is not secure. - The witness waiting room is not fit for purpose.
 As a result of this, staff are faced with a choice of either breaching security and allowing access to a secure area of the court where magistrates' rooms can be accessed, or locking what is supposed to be a fire door. - The court layout is very restrictive.
 If Courtroom One is in session the building is effectively divided, making it impossible to get from one side of the building to the other without going outside.